Turn Your Ugly Outdated Paneling into Board and Batten!

 Cut, paint (wish I had done this first!), and use your nail gun to secure it to the wall.
 We also had to replace our corner trim because it had split and broken off.

 Using this same trim, measure the vertical length and cut the number of pieces needed to go around the paneling.
 Make sure they’re spaced evenly and covering the unfilled grooves.
 Attach with nail gun.

 You’re almost there!
 For the last step, we used the same thin board but laid it flat on top of the decorative trim piece to create a small ledge.
 We attached it to the trim with the nail gun and voila!

 We filled in all of the holes with putty and caulked any gaps to give it a finished look.
 Then we painted over everything with primer first and then used Valspar’s Cabinet Enamel in white to complete the look.
 Here it is after the first coat of primer:

-Done!
-I love how it turned out!!
+And here it is all finished!
 For an inexpensive and fairly easy update, it really made this bathroom stand out!
 The contrast against the marble tile is so pretty and it really brightens up this once dingy space.